suensummit/erjsTesting/README.md

 - ## Test Data Preparation

+	- input:
-	- input: csv files which describe actions for each robot.
+		- csv files which describe actions for each robot.
+		- python script which control the robots.
+		Put them all together under your test project directory.

 	- example: